 - 1. Double-click a title in the Project Overview window (or navigate in the workspace) to open the video. - 2.
 In the Timeline window, click to position the cursor where you want to place the marker. - 3.
-Click the down arrow next to the Insert Scene/Chapter Marker button (rate down arrow next to the Insert Scene/Chapter Marker.
+Click the down arrow next to the Insert Scene/Chapter Marker button () and choose Insert Scene/Chapter Marker.